opennetworkinglab/ngsdn-tutorial/EXERCISE-2.md

 $ util/gnmi-cli --grpc-addr localhost:50001 get / | util/oc-pb-decoder | less
 ```

-The contents of the response should be easier to read.
+The contents of the response should now be easier to read.
 Scroll down to the first
 `interface`.
 Is the interface enabled?
 What is the speed of the port?

 *Extra credit:* Can you find `in-pkts`?
 If not, why do you think they are